Fector101/TurboTask/README.md

 ## Features

-- **removeWhiteSpace**: Removes all whitespace and comments in CSS files to reduce the file size.
+- **noWhiteSpace**: Removes all whitespace and comments in CSS files to reduce the file size.
 - **myStrip**: Strips unwanted characters or patterns from files.
 - **File handling**: Supports handling files directly through the command line.